 Code Meaning Description Possible Causes Possible Consequences Solution E1:33 IPM Overcurrent Protection The Intelligent Power Module (IPM) has detected an overcurrent or overvoltage and has activated protection mechanisms.
 The IPM regulates motor current and switching processes and includes components such as transistors, diodes, and various protection features to ensure safe system operation.
-Overcurrent to the compressor: If the compressor draws too much current, the IPM detects this abnormality and activates protection to prevent damage.
+The IPM controls the current and speed of the compressor.
+It contains components such as transistors and diodes that generate heat during operation.
+The IPM relies on the seawater condenser for cooling, making proper seawater circulation within the system critically important. compressor draws too much current, the IPM detects this abnormality and activates protection to prevent damage.
 Short circuit in the system: A short circuit in a component may cause an overvoltage, which the IPM detects and blocks to prevent severe damage.
-Cooling issues within the IPM: If the IPM overheats due to inadequate cooling, it can malfunction.
-Faulty transistors or diodes: Component failure within the IPM may result in overcurrent or overvoltage.
 The compressor's power supply may be interrupted, causing system performance to decline or shut down.
 IPM protection activation may stop the system to prevent severe damage to the compressor, controller, or other related components.
 The system may display an error code indicating overcurrent or overvoltage.
 Check system power supply: Ensure there are no overvoltage or overcurrent conditions and that the current flow meets prescribed limits.
+Set parameter 15 to adjust the frequency to 55Hz.
+After that the compressor will working lower frequency.
 Inspect the compressor: Ensure the compressor is not drawing excessive current and check for any short circuits or other faulty components.
 Examine the IPM cooling system: Ensure the cooling system is functioning properly and that the IPM is not overheating.
 Replace faulty IPM components: If transistors, diodes, or other internal parts have failed, replace them to restore system function.
 Restart the system: After repairs, restart the system and ensure the issue does not reoccur.
 E1:34 Compressor Drive Failure The compressor drive system, which includes the motor and associated control systems, has failed or detected an operational issue.
 This failure typically stems from mechanical motor problems, control unit faults, overloads, or electrical errors that prevent proper compressor function.
 Motor failure: Mechanical issues with the compressor motor, such as bearing wear or rotor failure, can cause the drive to shut down.
 Overload: The motor is under excessive load, leading to increased current draw and motor shutdown.
 Electrical fault: Faulty electrical connections, wiring issues, or power supply disturbances may cause the drive to fail.
 Control unit failure: A malfunction in the compressor control unit, such as a motor control module failure, can prevent proper motor operation.
 Short circuit or leakage: A short circuit or leakage in the system's electrical network may cause compressor drive failure.
 The compressor may shut down, interrupting the cooling or heating process.
 System efficiency will drop significantly or completely cease until the issue is resolved.
 The system may suffer further damage if the problem is not addressed promptly, potentially leading to component failures.
 Inspect the motor: Check the motor's mechanical condition, focusing on bearings, the rotor, and other moving parts that may fail.
 Examine electrical connections: Ensure there are no broken or loose wires, short circuits, or other electrical issues preventing the motor from operating.
 Check the control unit: Ensure the compressor control unit is functioning properly and that no modules or control functions are faulty.
 Monitor motor temperature and current draw: In case of overheating or excessive current draw, inspect the motor's cooling system and load conditions.
 Replace faulty components: If any mechanical or electrical parts are defective, replace them to restore the compressor's operation.
 Restart the system: After repairs, restart the system and ensure the issue does not persist.